RoboticExplorationLab/LinearPixelsToTorques.jl/README.md

 ## Citing

-If you use LinearPixelsToTorques.jl and the Luenberger-Observer Learning algorithm as part of your research, teaching, or other activities, we would be grateful if you could cite our work:
+If you use LinearPixelsToTorques.jl and the Luenberger-Observer Learning (LOL) algorithm as part of your research, teaching, or other activities, we would be grateful if you could cite our work:

 [1] J. H. Lee, S. Schoedel, A. Bhardwaj, and Z. Manchester, “From Pixels to Torques with Linear Feedback.”
 2024.
 [Online].
 Available: https://arxiv.org/abs/2406.18699
 ```